-Whether a child starts their Academy journey in Preschool or Upper School or somewhere in between, we guide our students to be prepared for what lies ahead.
+Whether our students start their Academy journey in Preschool or Upper School or somewhere in between, they are guided to be prepared for what lies ahead.

 - secure in themselves